 Coach Tom Whitaker

-In addition to teaching and coaching, Tom has over thirty-two years’ experience in the fitness industry.
+In addition to teaching and coaching, Tom has over thirty-three years’ experience in the fitness industry.
 He is a certified strength and conditioning specialist and speed-agility trainer having trained dozens of high school and NCAA Division I, II and III athletes for football, baseball, basketball, softball, lacrosse, volleyball, golf, crew, swimming, rugby and track and field.
 He has also worked as the strength and conditioning consultant for both the U.S. Olympic Windsurfing & Sailing Teams and the U.S. Eastern Regional Fencing Teams.
-Tom currently lives in Rehoboth with his wife Lyn, and their two children Kaelyn and Connor.
+Tom currently lives in Rehoboth with his wife Lyn, and their two children Kaelyn and Connor

 Coach James Thomas